Occupation of the Malheur National Wildlife Refuge: Reactions

 Throughout the occupation, statements were issued by anti-government activists and sympathetic residents, who criticized the militants' tactics.
 Other statements of condemnation were issued by legal scholars; and federal, state, local, and tribal governments.
 In the first days, the takeover sparked a debate in the United States on the meaning of the word "terrorist" and on how the news media and law enforcement treat situations involving people of different ethnicities or religions.

 Oregon government officeholders, such as Governor Kate Brown and Congressmen Peter DeFazio, Earl Blumenauer, and other top officials in Oregon who had hoped for a more rapid and rigorous federal response, urged criminal proceedings for the militants and expressed praise that the occupation ended without further bloodshed.

 Congressman Greg Walden, whose district office is in Bend and incorporates the refuge, said: "We can all be grateful that today has ended peacefully, and that this situation is finally over.
 Now, life in Harney County can begin to return to normal and the community can begin the long process of healing."
 Walden complained about allegedly poor federal forest and land management policies during the occupation, and said he would like to see changes to those policies: "We need to foster a more cooperative spirit between the federal agencies and the people who call areas like Harney County home."
 On June 27, 2018, Walden pleaded for a pardon for the Hammonds on the floor of the House of Representatives, and in a statement issued July 1, Walden quoted Judge Michael Robert Hogan's opinion that sentencing the Hammonds even to the minimum mandatory sentence would "shock the conscious"[sic] and revealed that then-President Donald Trump was considering a pardon for the arsonists.

 Harney County held a primary election in May 2016 at which voters turned out in large numbers.
 All of the winning candidates had opposed the occupation.

 Civil lawsuits filed in federal court

-At least two civil suits were filed by participants.
+Participants filed at least two civil suits.